 While there are many benefits for companies and employees that adopt AI-enabled ITSM products, companies building in this space also have new advantages.
 Historically, ITSM products had long deployment cycles of 6-12+ months, and building customized workflows for a specific business took significant time.
 Simply, it was hard to convince customers to migrate.
 Now with AI, there is an opportunity to shorten implementation and migration by translating workflows from legacy systems more easily and using natural language to create workflows to achieve higher workflow coverage faster.

-Companies building in this space include Atomic Work, Console, Espressive, Fixify, Moveworks, Ravenna, Risotto, Serval, and XOps.
+Companies building in this space include Atomic Work, Console, Espressive, Fixify, Moveworks, Ravenna, Risotto, Serval, Tines, and XOps.

 Incident Response